 "Leading the fight against homelessness, one family at a time."

-As the Executive Director of Family Promise Salt Lake, I work alongside an outstanding team of professionals and volunteers who are committed to not only supporting families facing homelessness, but also to seeing their potential as they give them a "hand up" to successful and sustainable lives going forward.
-In my downtime, I enjoy spending time with my two sons, daughter in law, and my adorable granddaughter.
+As the Executive Director of Family Promise Salt Lake, I work alongside an outstanding team of professionals and volunteers who are committed to not only supporting families experiencing homelessness, but also to seeing their potential as we work to give them a "hand up" to successful and sustainable lives going forward.
+In my downtime, I enjoy spending time with my two sons, daughter in law, and adorable granddaughter.
 I am also a self identified "foodie" and look forward to visiting new local food establishments both at home and while traveling.
-Music festivals, gatherings with friends, attending local theater productions, and enjoying the beautiful mountains and trails surrounding Salt Lake City with my dogs round out some of my favorite hobbies and past-times.
+Additionally, I teach courses at the Utah Womens Correctional Facility in Draper, coach snowshoe, bowling, and golf for Special Olympics Utah, and do my best to enjoy the beauty of all that our Utah mountains have to offer.
 I enjoy working in service with members of my community, as well as spearheading change.
 Family Promise Salt Lake has the capacity to grow and expand it's programs and services, ultimately assisting more families as they learn new skills to create sustainable independence while working through temporary homelessness.
 I invite you to join us in this mission, and learn more about how Family Promise Salt Lake provides support through a community-based response.
 It truly does take a village.

 I was born and raised in Northern California but I now happily call Utah home.
 As the Case Manager for Family Promise Salt Lake, I get to work with families in helping them achieve lasting self-sufficiency and stable housing.
 I am here to hustle hand-in-hand with our families to work through barriers and empower them towards upward movement.
 This is a community effort and takes all of us!
 I love connecting and problem solving here at Family Promise, and find joy in watching our families succeed in their goals.
 When I'm not at work, I love skiing, shopping at Trader Joes, spending time with my humans, and petting any dog that will let me.